riak/riak.github.io/docs/developing/getting-started/nodejs/querying.md

 ## Secondary Indexes

-{{% note %}}
+:::note
-Secondary indexes in Riak KV require a sorted backend: [Memory](/riak/kv/2.2.3/setup/planning/backend/memory) or [LevelDB](/riak/kv/2.2.3/setup/planning/backend/leveldb).
-[Bitcask](/riak/kv/2.2.3/setup/planning/backend/bitcask) does not support secondary indexes.
+Secondary indexes in Riak KV require a sorted backend: [Memory](/docs/setup/planning/backend/memory) or [LevelDB](/docs/setup/planning/backend/leveldb).
+[Bitcask](/docs/setup/planning/backend/bitcask) does not support secondary indexes.

-See [Using Secondary Indexes (2i)](/riak/kv/2.2.3/developing/usage/secondary-indexes) for more information on developing with secondary indexes.
+See [Using Secondary Indexes (2i)](/docs/developing/usage/secondary-indexes) for more information on developing with secondary indexes.
-{{% /note %}}
+:::note

 If you're coming from an SQL world, Secondary Indexes (2i) are a lot like SQL indexes.
 They are a way to quickly look up objects based on a